What Is the Best Business to Start?

 If you have decided to start a business selling services, you may or may not want a storefront.
 Many different services are actually performed at a customer's home, from cleaning through landscaping.
 While you would still need an office (either in your home or elsewhere), an actual storefront is unnecessary.

 Some services can be offered over the phone or the internet, such as the services offered by Virtual Assistants or some business coaches.
 These businesses often depend on virtual storefronts (business websites) to attract clients.
-Learn How to Build a Website That Works.

 5. In Which Industry/Topic?